khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

 ## Applying the relocations

 We now have a binary with relocation entries, so let's start by parsing the `.dynamic` section at the beginning of the image.
-Let's create a `loader.nim` module and define a `DynamicEntry` type to represent each entry, and a `DanamicEntryType` enum to represent the different types of entries.
+Let's create a `loader.nim` module and define a `DynamicEntry` type to represent each entry, and a `DynamicEntryType` enum to represent the different types of entries.
 We'll also define an `applyRelocations` proc to parse the dynamic section.

 ```nim
 # src/kernel/loader.nim